nn-dma/generate-verification-report/README.md

 Logs will be written to a `src/run.log` file in the same place everytime the Dagger workflow is run.
 This file is appended between runs.

 ### Overriding default GitHub environment variables

+ If you run the Dagger workflow locally or have a specific reason (like generating the verification report for a repository that is different from where the workflow is run) it will be necessary to override some of the default values of the environment variables.

+ This can be done by [setting override environment variables](.doc/environment_variables.md#override-environment-variables) that the Dagger workflow will look for.

 ## Installed prerequisites
 - golang (version: >=1.22.3)